 If you're a YouTube Premium member, you won't see ads on any YouTube videos in YouTube TV.
 You will, however, see ads on live TV and recorded content in your library.
 You may also see ads on on-demand TV programs.

 Non-YouTube Premium members will see ads on YouTube videos, which allows us to support the creators of those videos.
 Any ad preferences you've created on YouTube will be reflected in YouTube TV.

 Google makes your ads more useful on Google services such as Search and YouTube (including portions of YouTube TV).
-You can control what information we use to show you ads by visiting your ad settings.
+You can control what info we use to show you ads by visiting your ad settings.